-On behalf of the staff of Early Childhood & Family Center, we welcome you to the 2022-2023 school year.
+On behalf of the staff of Early Childhood & Family Center, we welcome you to the 2023-2024 school year.
 The program strives to ensure that each child will experience success each day.
 Our commitment is to excellence and a positive experience for both children and their families.

 We are very excited about the partnership that we have entered with you on behalf of your child.
 Our program will provide opportunities for your child to enter a world of exploration through concrete learning experiences.
-We know that the young child learns through play and our classrooms are designed to motivate your child's learning process each day.
-Families are an important part of our program and we encourage your participation at the school through volunteering, observing, attending parent activities, and monthly meetings.
+We know that young children learn through play and our classrooms are designed to motivate your child's learning process each day.
+A very important part of the child's education and development occurs through the direct involvement of parents.
+Parents are encouraged to volunteer in the classroom, participate in school activities, attend parent/family activities, and attend all meetings.
+Parent involvement includes teachers visiting homes and parents visiting school!